Younger Buyers Seek Engaging Experience during Vehicle-Shopping Journey, J.D. Power Finds

 The following are additional key findings of the study:

-The 2016 Philippines Sales Satisfaction Index (SSI) Study is based on responses from 1,679 new-vehicle owners who purchased their vehicles from August 2015 through April 2016.
-The study was fielded from February through June 2016.
+The 2018 Philippines Sales Satisfaction Index (SSI) Study is a comprehensive analysis of the new-vehicle purchase and delivery experience.
+The study is based on responses from 2,072 new-vehicle owners who purchased their vehicle between August 2017 and May 2018 and was fielded between February and July 2018.

 Media Relations Contacts